hfg-gmuend/zoomaker/README.md

 ## 🧞 Zoomaker Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run from the root of the project, where also your `zoo.yaml` file is located.

 | Command                | Action                                           |
 | :--------------------- | :----------------------------------------------- |